rameloni/tywaves-chisel/README.md

 ---

-[^1]: While `TywavesSimulator` is a central part of the Tywaves project and its functionalities are not fully supported yet, the `ParametricSimulator` is able to simulate any Chisel circuit.
-In case you need to simulate a circuit that is not supported by `TywavesSimulator`, you can use `ParametricSimulator` to emit a VCD trace (however, you will not have a "chisel" representation of the signals in the waveform viewer).
+[^1]: While `TywavesSimulator` is a central part of the Tywaves project, the `ParametricSimulator` is able to simulate any Chisel circuit independently from Tywaves.
+In case you need to simulate a circuit without a "Chisel" representation, you can use `ParametricSimulator` to emit a VCD trace.
 If you want to try the functionalities of `Tywaves` then `TywavesSimulator` is the right choice.
-But, if you want to visualize waveforms of any chisel circuit without issues related to features not supported yet, you should make use of `ParametricSimulator`.